Write Better Headlines Using Literary Devices [With Examples]

 4. Imagery

-Imagery uses descriptive language to create visual (and sometimes sensory) representation in the mind of the reader.
+Imagery uses descriptive language to create a visual (and sometimes sensory) representation in the mind of the reader.

-It can refer to visual descriptions as well as descriptions that appeal to any of the senses – allowing the reader to see, hear, smell, taste, or feel what the writer is describing.
+It can refer to visual descriptions as well as descriptions that appeal to any of the senses, allowing the reader to see, hear, smell, taste, or feel what the writer is describing.

 For example, “The crimson sunset painted the sky with streaks of orange and pink, casting a golden glow over the tranquil lake.”
 This example appeals to the sense of sight, vividly describing the colors of the sunset and the beauty of the scene, creating a visual image in the reader’s mind.